capsulephp/di/README.md

 ## Definition Providers

 You can create a series of _Provider_ classes to operate on a _Definitions_ instance.
-This can help to keep logical layers separate from each other, so you can mix-and-match them on a contextual basis.
+This can help to keep definition sets separate from each other, so you can mix-and-match them on a contextual basis.

 To do so, implement the _Provider_ interface ...